Best Camping Blankets of 2026

 To determine the most durable and resilient blankets, we focused on debris-cling, water resistance, cleaning instructions, and general wear and tear after use.

-We exposed each blanket to varied environments (cold temperatures, wind, wet sand at the beach, etc) to test weather resistance and note how easily moisture soaks through the fabric.
-To determine debris cling, we covered each blanket in a cup of debris (sand, dirt, etc) to observe how easily it shakes off.
-Throughout the testing, we monitored the fabric for any signs of fraying, holes, or wear and referred to each brand’s cleaning guide for any special instructions for care.
+We exposed each blanket to various environments – cold temperatures, wind, wet sand at the beach, etc. – to test weather resistance and note how easily moisture soaked through the fabric.
+To determine debris cling, we covered each blanket in a cup of debris (sand, dirt, etc.) to observe how easily it shook off.
+Throughout the testing, we monitored the fabric for any signs of fraying, holes, or wear and referred to each brand’s cleaning guide for any special care instructions.

 2 people sitting on the Yeti Lowlands Blanket at the beach.

-The Yeti Lowlands Blanket fits 2 people easily. – Photo Credit: Emily Parnay (CleverHiker.com)
+The Yeti Lowlands Blanket fits two people easily. – Photo Credit: Emily Parnay (CleverHiker.com)

-We tested each blanket on its ability to maintain body temperature in cold weather through subjective experience in the field as well as standardized testing procedures.
+We tested each blanket for its ability to maintain body temperature in cold weather through subjective experience in the field as well as standardized heat-retention tests.

 Person wrapped in the Rumpl Original Puffy Blanket while sitting on the beach at sunset.